bricoletc/WMS_teaching/docs/_sources/index.rst.txt

 The aim is to understand how to read & write a pipeline using a workflow management system (WMS).

-Hopefully after this workshop you will have in mind a situation where you could have used such a tool, and will recognise future situations where it will come in handy.

 .. toctree::
     :maxdepth: 1